 The cause of retinal dysplasia in most dogs is genetic in origin and a congenital disease.
-Others causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
+Other causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
 Simple autosomal recessive inheritance has been suspected in Akitas, American Cocker Spaniels, Australian Shepherds, Bedlington Terriers, Beagles, Dobermans, English Springer Spaniels, Labradors, Rottweilers, Old English Sheepdogs, Sealyham Terriers, and Yorkshire Terriers.
 In many breeds ophthalmologists and researchers have not determined exactly how retinal dysplasia is passed.
-In the Labrador retriever and Samoyed breeds, a combination of retinal dysplasia and skeletal defects (dwarfism) has been described.

-- toxicity (something in the envivorment that the bitch may be exposed to during pregnancy or the newborn is exposed to)
+- Toxicity (something in the environment that the bitch may be exposed to during pregnancy or the newborn is exposed to)

-- infection during pregnacy (e.g herpes virus and possibly parvovirus)
+- Infection during pregnancy (e.g herpes virus and possibly parvovirus)

 Retinal dysplasia can be detected as early as 6-8 weeks during a CERF examination.
 However, because the size of the eye is small and young puppies are often wiggling during examination, a re-examination is recommended 6 months later in order for the ophthalmologist to better see the back of the eye is recommended.

-7/25/2008 - Optigen now has a DNA test available for the gene mutation that causes inherited Retinal Dysplasia/OculoSkeletal Dysplasia (OSD, ie.,dwarfism) in the Samoyed and Labrador Retriever.
+7/25/2008 - Wisdom Health (formerly Optigen) has a DNA test available for the gene mutation that causes inherited Retinal Dysplasia/OculoSkeletal Dysplasia (RD/OSD2, ie.,dwarfism) in the Samoyed.
 For more information:

 Note: Treatment of animals should only be performed by a licensed veterinarian.
 Veterinarians should consult the current literature and current pharmacological formularies before initiating any treatment protocol.